Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Mean Field Games Framework

 \subsection{Dynamics of the System}

-The goal of this section is to derive the dynamics of the characteristic travel distance $z$, defined in (\ref{eq: virtual user}), based on the in-flow measure $F$.
-Then, using (\ref{eq: trip time}), we are able to clarify the relation between the travel time function $T$ and the characteristic travel distance $z$ which completes the definition of (\ref{eq: MFGs-cost function}).
-To derive the dynamics of the system, in this section, we assume that the in-flow measure $F$, with the probability density function $f$, is given as the distribution of the departures.
+We assume that the in-flow measure $F$ with the probability density function $f$ is given.
+The goal of this section is to derive the dynamics of the characteristic travel distance $z$, defined in (\ref{eq: virtual user}).
+Then, using (\ref{eq: trip time}), we can clarify the relation between the travel time function $T$ and the characteristic travel distance $z$ which completes the definition of (\ref{eq: MFGs-cost function}).

 Assuming the number of players in the system goes to infinity ($n \rightarrow \infty$), we define the dynamics of the system according to the fraction of active trips instead of the number of them.
 Therefore, we denote by $\varphi(t,\cdot)$ the probability density function of the remaining trip lengths of active trips at time $t$.
-Then, the out-flow of the system at time $t$, $o_t$, can be stated as follows,
+Then, the out flow of the system at time $t$, $o_t$, can be stated as follows,